coderSomya/coderSomya/README.md

 🟢 Get richer, fitter and smarter in general
-🟠 Learn new skills - MLOps, Financial Math and Data Engineering 🟣 Improve social media presence - do YT more, and post cool stuff on X, Linkedin 🔵 Get very good at a mentally simulating thing - Trading, Chess, Poker or Betting
+🟠 Learn new skills - MLOps, Financial Math and Data Engineering 🟣 Improve social media presence - do YT more, and post cool stuff on X, Linkedin 🔵 Get very good at a mentally stimulating thing - Trading, Chess, Poker or Betting
 ```

 <h3 align="left">Connect with me:</h3>